ziadoonAlobaidi/challenge-openspace-zaidun/README.md

 ***Usage:***

 Ensure you have an Excel file with a list of colleagues.
-Run the main.py script with the filepath to the Excel file as an argument to organize and display the seating arrangement:
+Run the main.py script with the file path to the Excel file as an argument to organize and display the seating arrangement:

-python main.py --file path/to/colleagues.xlsx
+python main.py --file path/to/file.xlsx

 ***Contributors:***